 4) Whenever possible, buy from a company with a good reputation, preferably one that has been importing bamboo flooring for many years.
 The quality problems and the corner-cutting some bamboo manufacturers engage in usually can't be seen with the naked eye, so you have to be careful.
 Like with anything else, be wary of a really good price.

-The information in this article was adapted from a presentation at the NWFA's Bamboo/Strand Workshop earlier this year.
+The information in this article was adapted from a presentation at an NWFA Bamboo/Strand Workshop.
 For more information on NWFA classes, go to www.nwfa.org.

 See more on this topic: Bamboo Flooring